otto-de/api-guidelines/api-guidelines/rest/http/headers/rules/should-honor-available-etag-header-on-subsequent-modifications.md

 ---
-type: SHOULD
 id: R000074
 ---

-# honor available `ETag` header on subsequent modifications
+# SHOULD honor available `ETag` header on subsequent modifications

 In addition to the normal payload, an optional `ETag` header can be part of the response to a `GET` or `HEAD` request.